-- A. A grading plan consisting of typical cross-sections and finished grades of all lots, streets, and highways in the proposed new subdivision, all in accordance with the requirements of Culver City Ordinance No. CS-296 (Grading Ordinance). - B. Plan and profile drawings on all street, sewer, and drainage improvements and utility mains (gas, water, electricity, and telephone).
+- A. A grading plan consisting of typical cross-sections and finished grades of all lots, streets, and highways in the proposed new subdivision, and grading requirements, all in accordance with the American Public Works Association guidelines, City of Culver City's Public Works Department, other standards as may be adopted by the City. - B. Plan and profile drawings on all street, sewer, and drainage improvements and utility mains (gas, water, electricity, and telephone).
 All tracings or duplicate tracings shall be filed with the City Engineer; all work to be submitted to and signed by a registered engineer and approved by the City Engineer. - C. Provided, however, notwithstanding the opening paragraph of this Section, any other pertinent information required by conditional approval shall be provided before submission of the Final Map